 John Amos Initial Life And Career Beginning

-John Amos was the first child born to William Amos and his wife, Esther in Newark, New Jersey, on December 27, 1939.
-Before he delved into acting, Amos was a gifted athlete.
-Studying at the Colorado State University at that time playing for the football team on scholarship.
+John Amos was the first born of William Amos and his wife Esther in Newark New Jersey, on December 27th, 1939.
+Many times before joining the acting profession, Amos was such a great sportsman.
+Studying at Colorado State University at that time playing for the football team on scholarship.
 Amos in particular was a footballer and transitioned to acting in the early 1970s.

 Legacy as James Evans Sr. on ‘Good Times’